online-go/gtp2ogs/CONTRIBUTING-README.md

 Contributing is easy !

-All the steps below need to use the ubuntu/linux terminal in some steps, but it is also possible on windows and mac
+All the steps below need to use the ubuntu/linux terminal in some steps, but all the steps below are also possible on windows and mac

 To contribute to gtp2ogs, you need to :

 ### 1) fork online-go/gtp2ogs devel branch

-go on the gitub [here](https://github.com/online-go/gtp2ogs/tree/devel) , click on "fork" on the top right
+go on the github [here](https://github.com/online-go/gtp2ogs/tree/devel) , click on "fork" on the top right

-gtp2ogs will be cloned to your github account and added to your respositories
+gtp2ogs will be forked to your github account and added to your respositories

 ### 2) clone your forked gtp2ogs devel branch